Galatolo Mafia clan: Palermo wholesale market war

 The Galatolo clan hailed from the Acquasanta neighborhood of Palermo, a particularly important region for Cosa Nostra because the Mafia clan in the Acquasanta controlled the docks of Palermo that were situated in their area.
 The most famous member of this clan was Gaetano Galatolo, better known by his nickname Tanu Alati.
 He had managed to become the boss of the Acquasanta family by the mid 1950s.
 The Galatolo clan were protagonist in the violent conflict about the Palermo fruit and vegetable wholesale market that was moved from the Zisa area to Acquasanta near the port in January 1955, disturbing the delicate power balances within Cosa Nostra.
-The Acquasanta Mafia clan tried to muscle in on the protection racket that traditionally belonged the "Mafia of the Gardens" — such as the Greco, Bontade and Sorci clans from the southeast of Palermo — because it now fell under their territory.
+The Acquasanta Mafia clan tried to muscle in on the protection racket that traditionally belonged the "Mafia of the Gardens" — such as the Greco, Bontade and Sorci clans from the southeast of Palermo – because it now fell under their territory.

 The Galatolo clan was devastated by the war, because of betrayal within the ranks of the Acquasanta family.
 An up and coming member of the Acquasanta family, Michele Cavataio, together with other mafiosi, took advantage of the situation to eliminate the top ranks of the Galatolo clan and assume control for himself.
 Tanu Alati survived a first assassination attempt in February 1955, which cost the life of his close ally Angelo Bonomo.
 Three months later, in May, Gaetano Galatolo was killed by machinegun fire on the day of his birthday while in the wholesale market.
-The killers were Michele Cavataio and Salvatore Licandri, who was killed a few days later by Cavataio in order to hide his responsibility in the murder.
+The killers were Michele Cavataio and Salvatore Licandri, who was killed a few days later by Cavataio to hide his responsibility in the murder.
 This murder was followed by killings of many of Galatolo's friends and relatives, including his brothers Natale and Angelo and his nephew Salvatore Munafò.

 In the end, Cavataio and some his allies were arrested for this string of murders, but were soon released due to lack of evidence.
 The Galatolo clan entered a deep crisis following the deaths of many of its members, and Cavataio became the new boss of the clan but had to agree to split the profits of the wholesale market racket with his enemies in the southeast of the city, who traditionally controlled fruit and vegetable supply to the Palermo wholesale market.
 The war came to an end as the Sicilian Mafia re-organized itself under a Commission, following the 1957 Palermo Mafia summit between American and Sicilian bosses.